 - A. Overall tract planning standards for tracts of 40 acres or more.
 Tracts of 40 acres or more may be developed for mixed use development in accordance with the following standards: - (1) Minimum percentage of office and research development and ancillary uses: 55% of the non-residential floor space shall be devoted to office or research facilities or other uses, excluding warehousing facilities and retail commercial development and restaurants not related to a hotel/convention facility. - (2) Maximum amount of retail commercial development.
 5% of the non-residential floor space. - (3) Maximum amount of warehousing: 40% of the non-residential floor space. - (4) Land use along Route 1 frontage.
-All lands with frontage on Route 1 shall be developed with structures of at least three (3) stories.
+All lands with frontage on Route 1 shall be developed with non-residential structures of at least three (3) stories.
 All non-residential uses shall be permitted, with the exception of warehousing facilities, convenience commercial uses and restaurants that are not related to a hotel/convention facility. - (5) Height restrictions.
 Non-residential development shall not exceed 100' in height.
 Residential structures shall not exceed 3 stories or 40 feet. - (6) Locational requirements.
-While the location of residential and non-residential development within the zone is not specifically delineated in this section, the appropriateness of proposed locations and transitions between non-residential and residential land uses shall be in accordance with good planning practices and shall be approved by the Board.
+While the location of residential and non-residential development within the zone is not specifically delineated in this section, a minimum building setback distance of 100 feet shall be provided along the entire frontage of Route 1.
+The appropriateness of proposed locations and transitions between non-residential and residential land uses shall be in accordance with good planning practices and shall be approved by the Board.